jnko/SimpleDatabaseBackup/README.md

 http://keepass.info/help/v2/plugins.html

-In short unzip into the KeePass.exe folder.
+In short just put it into the KeePass.exe folder.

 # Updating the SimpleDatabaseBackup plugin
 When updating the plugin please always manually remove the backup databases.